Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Autonomous Navigation with Optical Measurements

 \subsubsection{Choice of Camera for Horizon-Based OPNAV on NRHO}

 For a given range from the Moon and a given level of pointing margin, the narrowest possible FOV that fits the entire limb results in the largest $m$, and thus the best obtainable measurement $\hat{\rbold}$.
-However, choosing the optimal camera for a spacecraft on the NRHO is not trivial due to the large variability in range along the orbit: in the extreme case, choosing the optimal FOV at perilune will result in poor measurements at other locations along the orbit as the Moon will appear very small in the image; meanwhile, choosing the optimal FOV at apolune will not be able to image the Moon at other locations, as the range is shorter at all other locations.
+However, choosing the optimal camera for a spacecraft on the NRHO is not trivial due to the large variability in range along the orbit, from $3 \times 10^3$~\SI{}{km} to over $7 \times 10^4$~\SI{}{km}: in the extreme case, choosing an FOV that fits the Moon within the image at perilune will result in significantly poorer measurements at other locations along the orbit, \rreview{where the spacecraft spends most of its time}, as the Moon will appear very small in the image.
+Meanwhile, choosing an FOV that exactly fits the Moon at apolune will not allow for imaging the Moon at other locations, as the range is shorter at all other locations.
 We can thus already hypothesize that the ``best'' camera will have an FOV that is suitable in some in-between ranges between perilune and apolune.

 If the navigation subsystem can accommodate more than a single camera, it would be ideal to have a near-range and a far-range camera, each with FOVs suitable for different locations along the orbit.
 Within the scope of this work, we limit our study to a system with a single camera.
 As we will show with numerical results, horizon-based OPNAV measurements using an appropriately chosen FOV and taken at appropriate locations along the orbit are remarkably reliable, thus resulting in satisfactory filter and station-keeping performance.